908: The Touch of Satan

 Freshness dating is a relatively recent innovation among beverage makers.
 One of the first to use it was the Boston Beer Company, back in 1985.
 Pepsi famously followed suit in 1994, with a major ad campaign proclaiming its commitment to freshness.

-Give that ugly guy a call.
+Have to give that ugly guy a call.

 A possible reference to a mid-1990s TV ad campaign for Keystone Light beer, which promised relief from “bitter beer face” and featured a denture-less old guy who was especially skilled at contorting his facial features.